 Create Visual Division

 Not sure how to decorate a one-bedroom apartment when you’re sharing space with your baby?
+Get creative and don’t discount any of the unique nursery ideas you may come across.
 Strategic decor and visual separation of spaces can expand your bedroom and ensure there’s a designated spot for everyone!

 With a baby on the way, it’s easy to go overboard with rainbows, stuffed animals, and wall art.
 But creating a beautiful nursery in a one-bedroom apartment often calls for a less-is-more mentality.
 Choose a few signature pieces to distinguish spaces and show off your style without cluttering your already tiny space.

-Another way to get more space in your one-bedroom apartment is with self storage.
-Extra Space Storage has storage facilities throughout the U.S. so it’s easy to get the convenient storage solution for your family.
+Want more space in your one-bedroom apartment?
+Extra Space Storage is the perfect solution for apartment living!
+With storage facilities throughout the U.S., you can get the extra space you need.
 Find a storage unit near you!